almeidasilvaf/SoybeanAtlas_issues/README.md

 Examples of issues that can be reported include:

-1. The "body part" classification for a particular sample is inaccurate.
+1. A metadata field is inaccurate for a particular sample.
 2. A page of the web application does not work as expected.
 3. The web application is off.